Tax Audits: How to Be Prepared

 Omitting certain income on your tax return

 With the technology and artificial intelligence available today, Revenue Agency computers can detect anomalies in any company's income statement.
-It’s essential to file your business taxes in a consistent and transparent manner.
+It’s essential to file your Canadian corporate tax return in a consistent and transparent manner.

 Owning a company that reports several consecutive deficits